awesome-panel/panel-xml/README.md

 ### Parameters

-- `object`: The XML string to display in a prettified format.
+- `object` (str): The XML string to display in a prettified format.
-- `indent_size`: The size of the indentation.
+- `indent_size` (int): The size of the indentation.
-- `collapsible`: Enable collapsing/expanding tags.
+- `collapsible` (bool): Enable collapsing/expanding tags.
 When collapsed, content and attributes are hidden.
-- `depth`: When `collapsible` is set to `True`, this defines the initial collapsed depth.
+- `depth` (int): When `collapsible` is set to `True`, this defines the initial collapsed depth.
 Set it to `0` for fully collapsed, or `-1` for fully expanded.
-- `theme`: A dictionary to customize the theme.
+- `theme` (dict): A dictionary to customize the theme.
 See the [react-xml-viewer theme documentation](https://github.com/alissonmbr/react-xml-viewer#theme-object) for details.

 ## XML Editor

 [![py.cafe](https://py.cafe/badge.svg)](https://py.cafe/awesome.panel.org/panel-xml-editor)

+[Open the XML Editor](https://py.cafe/awesome.panel.org/panel-xml-editor) to explore the features and documentation of the `XML` pane interactively.

 [![Panel XML | Diagram Editor](https://github.com/awesome-panel/panel-xml/blob/main/static/panel-xml-editor.gif?raw=true)](https://py.cafe/awesome.panel.org/panel-xml-editor)